astreum/whitepaper/README.md

 ## Conclusion

-Astreum offers the following benefits:
+Astreum aims to fully realize an ideal cryptographic network with the following features:

-- distribution and decentralization of digital services such as financial intermediation, data storage, serverless computation and networking through its trust-less models
+- Permissionless: Astreum Accounts and Services, such as financial intermediation, data storage, serverless computation and networking are open and censorship free to all users, creators and developers.
-- permission-less and pseudonymous or anonymous access to digital services
-- open and censorship free platform for content creators and application developers
-- one language for developing applications and templates, while still extensible to any use case
+- Trustless: Astreum Validation is performed by all nodes on the network efficiently through zero knowledge allowing billions of nodes to synchronize the state of the blockchain in seconds.
+- Private: Pulsar communication is protected by encrypting all data including message topics to protect against eavesdropping and mix routing to prevent fingerprinting through metadata analysis.
+- Secure: Astreum Accounts and communication through Pulsar are protected from future attacks from quantum computers by using post quantum secure digital signature algorithm dilithium and public key exchange algorithm kyber.
+- Extensible: the Fusion Language and Machine provide developers with the ability to build any kind of template and application.

 ## References